KaiBi/IEEEStyleForBibtexbrowser/README.md

 __type__

 The type of the thesis.
-IEEETransactionsStyle will automatically insert _Ph.D. dissertation_ or _Master's thesis_ depending on the kind of entry if this field is left empty.
+IEEEStyleForBibtexbrowser will automatically insert _Ph.D. dissertation_ or _Master's thesis_ depending on the kind of entry if this field is left empty.